klips-project/rabbitmq-worker/README.md

 ## Creating a new worker

-Please make use of the templateWorker.js as seen in the existing workers.
+Please make use of the `templateWorker.js` as seen in the existing workers.

 That way you only need to implement your custom handler function.

-Make sure to put your responses into the "outputs" of the current worker job.
+Make sure to put your responses into the `outputs` of the current worker job.

 Furthermore, the name of the new worker must be included in the file `./src/packagesToBuild.json`.
 The name must not use uppercase letters or spaces and must match the name of the folder.